hennok1/RoboticArm/README.md

 Declaration of Joint Authorship
 ===============================

-The F.I.M.P. robotic arm project consist of three group members (Hennok Tadesse, Tanav Sharma, and Alay Lad) and is a joint effort on the completion of the project.
+The F.I.M.P.(Fully Innovative Mirco Processor) robotic arm project consist of three group members (Hennok Tadesse, Tanav Sharma, and Alay Lad) and is a joint effort on the completion of the project.
 The work for the project has been divided equally among the group members.
 Alay Lad has worked on the hardware aspect of the project; which